Educational Subscription Boxes

 You will also start your collection of lab equipment with your pair of safety goggles, measuring cylinder and petri dish.

 The instructions were really brightly coloured and full of detail.
 It not only shows you what to do, but explains exactly what has happened in each experiment.
 Freddie absolutely loved it and kept saying that science is amazing!
+Check out this review too, it really is a great subscription box.

 They also have Exclusive Home Educator Discount Codes available for an impressive 25% off their first box, plus 10% off all future discounts.
 To get this all you need to do is chat with them online or email them.